Fecal Occult Blood Test

 What is a fecal occult blood test?

 Fecal occult blood testing (FOBT) is testing that is performed on samples of stool in order to detect occult blood (blood that is not visible to the naked eye) in otherwise normal-colored stool.
 Fecal occult blood usually is a result of slow (often intermittent) bleeding from inside the upper or lower gastrointestinal tract.
-The slow bleed does not change the color of the stool or result in visible bright red blood, and hence the blood is found only by testing the stool for blood in the laboratory.
-Occult bleeding has many of the same causes as other forms of more rapid gastrointestinal bleeding such as rectal bleeding (passage of red blood and/or blood clots rectally) and melena (black tarry stool as a result of bleeding from the upper intestines such as ulcers).
+The slow bleed does not change the color of the stool or result in visible bright red blood.
+Therefore, the blood is found only by testing the stool for blood in the laboratory.
+Occult bleeding has many of the same causes as other forms of more rapid gastrointestinal bleeding, such as rectal bleeding (passage of red blood and/or blood clots rectally) and melena (black tarry stool as a result of bleeding from the upper intestines such as ulcers).
 Please read the Rectal Bleeding article for a more detailed explanation of different patterns of gastrointestinal bleeding.

 Why is fecal occult blood testing done?

 Comment on this